notsatan/auto-sub/README.md

 #### Root

 Path to *root directory*.
 Note that path to root directory can also be passed in as an argument.
-Passing path to the root directory as an argument *may* be deprecated/modified in the future, if you're making a bash/batch script wrapper around *auto-sub*, you may want to use this flag to mark the root directory instead of the argument.
+Passing path to the root directory as an argument *may* be deprecated/modified in the future, if you're making a bash/batch script wrapper around *auto-sub*, you may want to use this flag instead of the argument.

 Note: This flag has higher precedence than the path provided through argument.
 As such, if the path to root directory is passed in as an argument, as well as through this flag, the value obtained through this flag will be used, and the argument will be discarded.

 #### Language

 Dictates the language code for subtitle files.
-Among other things, this will be used by mediaplayers to select/ignore a subtitle stream based on user preferences.
+Among other things, this will be used by media players to select/ignore a subtitle stream based on user preferences.
 The default value for this flag is "*eng*" (language code for English).
-[Here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) is a comprehensive list of langauge codes.
+[Here](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) is a comprehensive list of language codes.

 *Note*: The same language code will be applied to all subtitle streams.